ja72/FortranRbSerialChain/README.md

 ## Problem solution

-Because the equations for each body depend on the previoius body motion _and_ the next body forces at the same time, the solution invloves a recursive procedure developed by Roy Featherstone (https://homes.cs.washington.edu/~todorov/courses/amath533/FeatherstoneOrin00.pdf)
+Because the equations for each body depend on the previoius body motion _and_ the next body forces at the same time, the solution invloves a recursive procedure developed by Roy Featherstone (See refernces below).

 There are three stages to the solution.